Awwze/Awwze/README.md

-<h3 align="center">Just learning Python, Django, GameDev, and planning to explore Data Science 🤔</h3>
+<h3 align="center">Just learning C++, Unity, and planning to explore Computer Science 🤔</h3>

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=awwze&label=Profile%20views&color=0e75b6&style=flat" alt="awwze profile views" />
 </p>

-- 🌱 I’m currently learning **Django and Unity**
+- 🌱 I’m currently learning **C++**

 - 💬 Ask me about **anything you want**

 - 📫 How to reach me **thefloopa@gmail.com**

+- 🧠 Already know **Html with css**, **Python and Django** and partially know **Unity** 🕹️
 ---

 <h3 align="center">🌐 About me:</h3>
 <p align="center">
  Hi, my name is Iskander.
-I am 14 years old, and I’m currently learning Python, Django, Unity, and C# (for Unity).
-I’m working on my own game and creating small projects in Python to improve my skills 😎.
+I am 14 years old, and I’m currently learning C++ and Computer Science.
+I’m working on my own game and creating small projects in Python, and C++ to improve my skills 😎.
 If you want to get in touch with me, feel free to reach out by email or on Telegram 🙂.
 </p>

 ---